 3. Appreciation for probabilistic statements: In the world around us, probabilistic statements are often made, but are easily misunderstood.
 For example, when a candidate in an election is said to have a 53% likelihood of winning does this mean that the candidate is likely to get 53% of the vote, or that that if 100 elections were held today, the candidate would win 53% of them?
 Understanding the difference between these statements requires an understanding of the model in the underlying probabilistic analysis.

-4. Applications: We are not studying probability theory simply for the joy of drawing summation symbols (okay, maybe some people are, but there are even more exciting things you can do with probability than that!), but rather because there are a wide variety of applications where probability allows us to solve problems that might otherwise be out of reach (or would be solved more poorly without the tools that probability can bring to bear).
+4. Applications: We are not studying probability theory simply for the joy of drawing summation symbols (okay, maybe some people are, but that's not what we're really targeting in this class), but rather because there are a wide variety of applications where probability allows us to solve problems that might otherwise be out of reach (or would be solved more poorly without the tools that probability can bring to bear).
 We'll look at examples of such applications throughout the class.

 Course Topics

-Here are the broad strokes of the course.
+Here are the broad strokes of the course (in approximate order).
 More information is available on our Schedule page.
 We cover a very broad set of topics so that you are equipped with the probability and statistics you will see in your future CS studies!

 • Counting and probability fundamentals